 Chances are we’re on the same page here, and you’re just looking to learn how to get the most out of this remarkable exercise.

-You’ve probably also realized that there are many different opinions as to what constitutes proper deadlifting.
+You’ve probably also realized there are many different opinions on how to deadlift properly.

 Some people say you should use a wide stance (“sumo” style), and others say narrow (conventional) is better.

 Some say that rounding any portion of your back at all is going to get you injured, and others say that some back-rounding is fine.

 Still others say that you should start the lift with your hips as high as possible, whereas others say the opposite.

 And hell, some people claim that deadlifting is a one-way ticket to snap city regardless of how you do it and should be avoided altogether.

 Well, we’re going to get to the bottom of all of these claims (and more!) in this article.

 You’re going to learn how to deadlift with picture-perfect form, the top six deadlift variations that you should know about, and how to perform a simple, effective, and challenging deadlift workout that will get results fast.

 Let’s get started.